Bottle Condition

-Since a cork is not completely airtight, the wine level slowly decreases in the bottle.
-However, 2 parameters can accelerate this phenomenon: storage in a cellar that is too warm and/or a weak cork that is more porous than average.
+It is normal for the condition of bottles to evolve over time in the cellar: a 10-year-old bottle does not have the same appearance as a 60-year-old wine bottle.
+As cork is not completely airtight, the wine level decreases slowly.
+Two parameters can accelerate this phenomenon: a cellar that is too warm and/or a cork that is more porous than average.

 Understand everything